 |From 1 January 2020 to 31 December 2020||€ 126||€ 126||€ 95|

-How to get there: 30 days of visa are required upon arrival.
+How to get there: A 30-days visa is required upon arrival.
 If you are leaving from Europe, fly with the Sri Lankan to Colombo (CMB); if you are leaving from SE Asia or the United States, it is advisable to fly with Singapore or Malaysian Airlines.
 The airport is 45 minutes north of Colombo city traffic in the Negombo coastal area.
 Arugam Bay is a 9-hour drive away (via a rental van for $ 125), while if you want to save a little you can get there by bus with a travel time of about 12-20h ($ 3).
 There are 2 bus rides every day.

 Nature and culture: The national park in Yala is the sanctuary of excellence for wildlife; enter from Okanda (cheaper than Tissama), but you have to rent a vehicle (50-80 $ / day).
 Visit the Kumana Bird Sanctuary.
 Sri Lanka is a paradise: Sigiriya fortress, Kandy Perahera festival, Ayurvedic messages.
 “Full moon parties”.

-Nuisances and dangers: Apart from the presence of the “Tamil tigers”, the bombings due to the civil war and other small local tensions, Arugm Bay is a very peaceful and quiet place.
+Dangers and annoyances: Apart from the presence of the “Tamil tigers”, the bombings due to the civil war and other small local tensions, Arugm Bay is a very peaceful and quiet place.
 The main problem is the slow and busy roads.
-The bays usually don't have many shady spots, so always carry plenty of water and make sure your driver (if you rent tuk-tuks or vans) will pick you up after you've surfed!
+The bays usually haven’t many shady spots, so always carry plenty of water and make sure your driver (if you rent tuk-tuks or vans) will pick you up after you’ve surfed!
 The months from July to September are the busiest.

 Exchange rate 1 EUR = 1.08 USD

 Exchange rate variations (more than 3%) will lead to an adjustment of costs.
 They will be communicated within 20 days of departure.